 St. Louis has one of the largest per capita populations of urban poor, refugees and immigrants in the country.
-The urban poor are more likely to be targets of consumer fraud, landlord/tenant abuse and other forms of legal oppression than middle class suburbanites.
-These facts, combined with the deteriorating economy, have over the last five years, created a noticeable increase in the need for pro bono or low cost legal services in metropolitan St. Louis.
+This population is more likely to be targets of consumer fraud, landlord/tenant abuse and other forms of legal oppression than middle class suburbanites.
+These facts, combined with the recent deteriorating urban economy, have over the last five years, created a noticeable increase in the need for pro bono or low cost legal services in metropolitan St. Louis.

 NCLS handles the following types of cases:

 - Minor Criminal Cases

 - Driver’s license revocation